Information for Piano Owners & Clients

-As a guitarist I have always been on my own “tone quest”, but about ten years ago I thought I could learn a trade that would involve helping other musicians.
-I combined my interests in instrument-making & repair, audio engineering & acoustics, woodworking & metalworking, and most of all, preserving & restoring vintage things.
+As a guitarist I have always been on my own “tone quest” for over twenty years.
+Almost fifteen years ago I thought I should learn a skilled trade that would involve helping other musicians find their own tone.
+I wanted to mix together my interests in instrument-making & repair, audio engineering & acoustics, woodworking & metalworking, and most of all, preserving & restoring vintage things.
 Piano rebuilding combines all of these.

 I am sometimes asked, “what does being an electric guitar player have to do with piano tone?”